ckuo7/census_income_prediction/README.md

 # Training the Models

 With cleaned data, we are ready to train our models.
 We ran five different algorithms - chooseFeature (our own implementation of a decision stump), K-nearest neighbors, support vector classifiers, random forest, as well as logistic classification.
 Listed below are the four files used to help us determine which hyperparameters for each resulted in the highest F1 scores.
 These hyperparameters were tuned on our training data using cross validation.
+The following files can be found under the "model" folder.

  1. chooseFeature.py has both the code used to create this implementation as well as a main function used to evaluated how well it performs.